List of Emmerdale characters introduced in 2014: Mark Bails

 DI Mark Bails, played by Rocky Marshall, made his first appearance on 14 October 2014.
 The character was brought back in 2018 as part of a storyline involving Tracy Metcalfe (Amy Walsh), before it was revealed that he had sexually abused and raped Charity Dingle (Emma Atkins) when she was 14 years old.

 After Charity's ex-husband Declan Macey (Jason Merrells) implicates her in an insurance fraud, Bails believes he can secure a conviction and have her sent to prison.
 Charity doubts that Bails can prove anything, and tells him that she could lie on the stand that Declan threatened her son so she would provide him with an alibi.
 Bails then focuses his attentions on Pete Barton (Anthony Quinlan).
 He has photographic evidence of Pete dealing ecstasy and when he accuses Pete of supplying a girl with pills that ended up killing her, Pete is charged with manslaughter.
 Bails gets Pete's plea hearing postponed and then tells him that if he wants the charges to go away, Pete needs to convince Charity to confess to her involvement in the insurance fraud.
 Pete eventually tells Charity about Bails' threats.
 Charity reveals to Pete and her daughter Debbie Dingle (Charley Webb) that Bails used to abuse her and when she reported him for beating her up, his wife left him and he lost a promotion, which he blamed on Charity.
 She then goes to the police station and make a full confession.
 Charity is charged and sentenced to two years in prison.

 Three years later, Bails begins working with Tracy on a police campaign to support sex workers.
 Charity tells her girlfriend Vanessa Woodfield (Michelle Hardwick) that Bails repeatedly raped her when she was 14 years old, after he picked her up for soliciting.
-Charity exposes Bails as a sex abuser at a press event for the police campaign, then a few months later Bails has been found guilty of his crimes and has been sentenced to 30 years imprisonment and was placed on the sex offenders register list for life.
+Charity exposes Bails as a sex abuser at a press event for the police campaign, then a few months later Bails is found guilty of his crimes and consequently sentenced to 30 years imprisonment and is placed on the sex offenders register list for life.
 In February 2023, Charity receives a phone call notifying her of Bails' death of a heart attack and she and Cain Dingle (Jeff Hordley) drive to a cemetery and see his gravesite, confirming the fact.
 Charity then spits on the grave.